zopefoundation/zope.testbrowser/README.txt

     Unfortunately, testbrowser doesn't really support what you need, so you have to use the underlying mechanize control:
+    XXX this missing feature must be fixed before 3.2 is released (issue 495)

     >>> ctrl.mech_control.add_file(
     ...     cStringIO.StringIO('File contents'),